xiaoxianyu-office/mm/Items/Options.md

 **PreventStacking: \[true/false\]**

-  - Prevents the item from stacking if the items are similar.
+  - Prevents the item from stacking to similar items.

 **MaxEnchants: \[Integer\]**